andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analysis-vs-data-analytics-examining-suffix.md

 ### What We've Uncovered
 If I had summarize what we've uncovered, it'd be this:  Analytics is the **science of analysis**.
 Analytics encompases the corpus of understanding we have about analysis...it's techniques and processes and principles for breaking things down.

+Even though analysis and analytics are both nouns, they aren't "the same thing".
+The *concept* of breaking something down (analysis) is different than the *science* or *method* for doing that breaking down.

+Analysis is the end-goal (okay, understanding, interpreting, making inferences and predictions and decisions might be the *end*-end goal, but still...).
+Analytics is the way we get there.

 In conclusion,